ragaeeb/al-iyaal/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Submit a Pull Request to help improve this project.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)